Tradesmen Are Yogi’s

 EJ Lennox is the type of person who inspires me to keep growing in my personal development and professional development.

 There is no separation between the two for me.

 From a position of continuous improvement within myself, I teach others.

 Historical research is important.

 If we don’t know where we came from, we don’t know where we’re going.

-From a Buddhist perspective, construction and architecture are probably some of the best examples of non-attachment.
+From a Buddhist perspective, construction and architecture are some of the best examples of non-attachment.

-They invest a great deal of mental fortitude and physical effort into building something that people need, making people’s lives better, and then walking away with no emotional attachment.
+These people invest a great deal of mental fortitude and physical effort into building something that people need, improving people’s lives, and then walk away with no emotional attachment.

 Real World Yogis without realizing it.